paritytech/polkassembly/hasura/README.md

 ## Setup

 Make sure you have docker and [docker-compose](https://docs.docker.com/compose/) installed on your computer.

-Run the postgres and graphql-engine in docker by running:
+Add a secret string to HASURA_GRAPHQL_ADMIN_SECRET: in docker-compose.yaml Run the postgres and graphql-engine in docker by running:
 - `docker-compose up`